Ideal Tragic Plot for a Tragedy According to Aristotle

 Poetic truth requires that events be arranged and ordered in a manner that appears convincing and believable, as if they could occur in real life given the circumstances and characters involved.
 It is true that we expect a higher degree of logic and credibility from art compared to real life.
 Hence, we recall Aristotle’s famous and valid statement that a plausible impossibility is more preferable than an implausible possibility.
 In real life, we accept even the extraordinary because we acknowledge its reality.
 However, in art, even the plausible may seem unbelievable if it is not portrayed or presented convincingly.

-Fatal Plots and Fortunate Plots
+Fatal and Fortunate Plots

 The objective of tragedy is to evoke feelings of pity and fear, which are unique to this genre.
 While Aristotle acknowledges the possibility of a shift in fortune from misery to happiness (since tragedy originally referred to serious drama), he appears to have a preference for narratives where the shift is from happiness to misery.
 This transition from happiness to misery appears to be more conducive to eliciting pity and fear.
 In agreement with other critics, Aristotle considers Euripides to be the most “tragic” of the poets due to his incorporation of unhappy endings in his plays.
 Aristotle’s inclination seems to lean towards a plot that ends in tragedy rather than a plot with a fortunate outcome.